nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 #### Why a Tuple?

-We use a tuple (the parentheses around the coordinates) to group the x and y values together as
+We use a tuple (the parentheses around the coordinates) to group the x and y values together as **a single argument**.
+This makes it clear that the two numbers represent a single position in the game world.